CyberYoshi64/PTC3-Plugin/FAQ.md

 ## The plugin doesn't work / I cannot open the in-app menu.

-- Check, if you're running [the latest version of Luma 3DS with plugin loader support](https://github.com/Nanquitas/Luma3DS/releases/latest).
+- Check, if you're running [the latest version of Luma 3DS with plugin loader support](https://github.com/LumaTeam/Luma3DS/releases/latest).
 - Are you on the TOP MENU?
-The menu is purposefully disabled in BASIC.
+The menu is disabled in BASIC to prevent the screenshot feature from triggering when you don't want it to.
 - Have you remapped the hotkey for the in-app menu at some point but forgot?
   - Delete the file `/PTC3PLG/resources/CTRPFData.bin`.
 This will reset the button to SELECT.

-## I'm on New3DS but the C Stick doesn't work / SmileBASIC doesn't detect ZL/ZR, when using the plugin.

-This is a bug in CTRPluginFramework that needs to be fixed.
-CTRPluginFramework can use ZL/ZR buttons, as of now, but fails to pass the buttons through to SmileBASIC.

-## [Citra] The in-app menu is making horrible grinding noises; it like freezes the audio

-This is an emulation inaccuracy caused by Citra, whereas the sound keeps trying to play, even if it shouldn't.
-I cannot find and hook the related function in SmileBASIC's code, so I'm sorry for this issue.

-Note that any other issue that is Citra-specific and does not occur on 3DS is to be reported to the Citra Team, instead of me, m'kay?